 The tradition of serving as a mohel can be traced back several generations in my family.
 My great-grandfather, Rabbi Yaakov Levine, served as a mohel in America at the turn of the previous century and his son-in-law, Rabbi Eliezer Bergman, my grandfather, was also a Mohel in the Catskills prior to WWII.
 One of my most treasured possessions is a historic Bris Milah knife and shield I inherited from my grandfather and great-grandfather.

 I received rabbinic ordination from the renowned Rav Zalman Nechamia Goldberg and studied several years with Rav Yitzchak Berkovits in Jerusalem.
-I also graduated from the Yale class of ‘98.
+I also graduated Yale University, class of ‘98.

-My wife Sima and I are blessed with six children and we live in the New York metropolitan area where I serve as a Rabbi.
+My wife Sima and I are blessed with six children and we live in the New York metropolitan area.

 "Rabbi Greer was our sons mohel, June 2012.
 He is an exceptional mohel.
 When we took our son to the Dr. after the bris he exclaimed “wow, the mohel did a great job”.
 Rabbi Greer is dependable, responsible and takes pride in his work.
 Even as an RN, the experience was overwhelming for me considering it was my baby but he made efforts to help us stay calm during and